 Assessment of the likely impacts of Sustainability Risks on the returns of a Fund is conducted at the portfolio level.
-Further details on the impacts of Sustainability Risks on the returns of Funds can be found in the Sustainability Risk paragraph within the Risk Factors section and also in the Supplement for the relevant Fund.
+Further details on the impacts of Sustainability Risks on the returns of Funds can be found in the Sustainability Risks paragraph within the Risk Factors section and also in the Section of the Prospectus in relation to the investment objectives and policies of the Funds.

 For more information on how Sustainability Risks are assessed in relation to the Funds please see www.wellingtonfunds.com/sfdr.